tmeissner/gatemate_experiments/README.md

 Simple design which should display a blinking LED waving from LED1-LED8 of the GateMate FPGA Starter Kit.
 It uses *CC_PLL* & *CC_CFG_END* primitives of the GateMate FPGA.

+### uart_loop

+Simple UART loop with UART RX & TX units and FIFO buffer between.
+It uses *CC_PLL* & *CC_CFG_END* primitives of the GateMate FPGA.
+With fifo depth >= 18 Yosys is infering *CC_BRAM_20K* instead of registers.

+Beware: The simulation model of *CC_BRAM_20K* seems to be incorrect, so better set fifo depth < 18 or use yosys option `-nobram` when synthesizing the model for post-synthesis & post-implementation simulation.

 ### uart_reg

 Register file which can be accessed through UART.
 It uses *CC_PLL* & *CC_CFG_END* primitives of the GateMate FPGA.
 It contains 8 registers storing values of one byte each.
 The first received byte on the axis in port contains command & address: